-Council publishes specific open access information on our website, free of charge unless to do so would impose unreasonable additional costs to Council.
+Council will publish specific open access information on our website, free of charge unless to do so would impose unreasonable additional costs to Council.
 Council will facilitate public access through this and other appropriate mediums.
-Council also publishes for inspection documents listed under Schedule 1 of the Government Information (Public Access) Regulation 2009 held by it, unless there is an overriding public interest not to do so.
+Council will also publish, for inspection, documents listed under Schedule 1 of the Government Information (Public Access) Regulation 2009 held by it, unless there is an overriding public interest not to do so.